timescale/docs/timescaledb/how-to-guides/distributed-hypertables/select.md

-# Querying a Distributed Hypertable
+# Querying a distributed hypertable

 The query performance of a distribute hypertable depends heavily on the ability of the planner to _push down_ computations to data